 Everyone feels apprehensive when they apply for a home loan, but self-employed borrowers have to provide lots of documentation – even more than employed borrowers, who need only produce a couple years’ worth of W2s and recent paystubs.
 As long as you're prepared for it – and your financial house is in order – you can become a self-employed mortgage borrower.

-How Difficult Is It To Get A Mortgage Loan While Self-Employed?
+Is It Harder To Get Approved For A Mortgage While Self-Employed?

 There’s sometimes a misconception that it’s difficult to get a mortgage while self-employed.
-While preparation helps, it doesn’t have to be harder.
-The biggest thing to know is that there’s just some different documentation that’s required.
+The biggest difference is the documentation your lender may require in support of your application.

 Mortgage lenders evaluate self-employed clients the same way they would look at anyone else.
 They want to see that you have a decent credit score.
-They’ll also look at the level of debt you carry in order to determine whether you can afford the mortgage payment associated with the loan.
-Finally, asset and income documents will be used to verify your resources.
+They’ll also look at your debt-to-income ratio in order to determine whether you can afford the mortgage payment associated with the loan.
+Finally, lenders will look at asset and income account statements to verify your resources.

 Rules can vary based upon the lender and the type of loan you're getting, so shopping around might be a little more difficult if you're self-employed.
 This is because every lender has different policies in place regarding risk mitigation.
 As you look around, make sure you're clear about what the lender will need from you.

 What Documents Will I Need To Provide?